Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Related Work

 With the emergence of deep learning, large amounts of data and deeper networks dramatically benefit low-light image enhancement tasks.
 Ren \textit{et al.} \cite{Ren2019} suggested a deep hybrid network for improving low-light images that simultaneously uses two streams to learn global information and salient structures.
-Xu \textit{et al.} \cite{xu2020learning} proposed a frequency-based decomposition and enhancement model for low-light image enhancement that recovered picture content at low frequency and details at high-frequency.
+Xu \textit{et al.} \cite{xu2020learning} proposed a frequency-based decomposition and enhancement model for low-light image enhancement that recovered picture content at low frequency and details at high frequency.
 EnlightenGAN \cite{jiang2021enlightengan}, an unsupervised GAN-based approach, learns to improve low-light images from unpaired low/normal light data.
 Guo \textit{et al.} proposed a zero-reference curve estimation network (Zero-DCE) \cite{guo2020zero} and accelerated version (Zero-DCE++) \cite{li2021learning} that formulate the light enhancement as a task of image-specific curve estimating, which takes a low-light image as input and generates high-order curves.
 Ma \textit{et al.} \cite{ma2022toward} proposed a self-calibrated illumination learning framework for brightening images in real-world low-light scenarios.
-It includes a self-calibrated module that realizes the convergence between the results of each stage, producing gains that only use a single basic block for inference, which drastically reduces computation cost.
+Zheng \textit{et al.} \cite{zheng2021adaptive} employed a deep unfolding total variation module to estimate the noise level map, which was then used to assist the subsequent image restoration module.
 In contrast to existing techniques that rely on pixel-wise reconstruction losses and deterministic processes, Wang \textit{et al.} \cite{wang2022low} proposed a normalizing flow model trained with a negative log-likelihood loss, which takes low-light images or features as conditions.
 This approach naturally characterizes the structural context and measures the visual distance in the image manifold.